Murder on the Orient Express (2017 film): Accolades

-Sequel
+Sequels

+Death on the Nile

-In 2015, Christie's great-grandson James Prichard, chairman of Agatha Christie Limited, expressed enthusiasm for sequels, citing the positive collaboration with Kenneth Branagh and the production team.
+In 2015, Christie's great-grandson James Prichard, chairman of Agatha Christie Limited, expressed enthusiasm for sequels, citing the positive collaboration with Branagh and the production team.
 In May 2017, Branagh expressed interest in further installments if the film were successful.
-On November 20, 2017, 20th Century Fox announced that a sequel, Death on the Nile, based on the 1937 novel of the same name, was in active development, with Michael Green, screenwriter of the first film, returning to write the screenplay.
+On 20 November 2017, 20th Century Fox announced that a sequel, Death on the Nile, based on the Christie's 1937 novel, was in active development, with Michael Green, screenwriter of the first film, returning to write the script.

 Death on the Nile underwent several delays, due in part to Disney's acquisition of 20th Century Fox and the COVID-19 pandemic.
-It was theatrically released on February 11, 2022.
+Other than Branagh, only Bateman returned from the first film to play Bouc again.
+The rest of the main cast were: Annette Bening, Russell Brand, Ali Fazal, Dawn French, Gal Gadot, Armie Hammer, Rose Leslie, Emma Mackey, Sophie Okonedo, Jennifer Saunders, and Letitia Wright The cinematic release was on 11 February 2022.

+A Haunting in Venice

+20th Century Studios president Steve Asbell confirmed in March 2022 that a third installment was in development.
+A Haunting in Venice was officially announced 10 October 2022, as an adaptation of the 1969 Hallowe'en Party, "one of the lesser-known novels" by Christie, relocated to post-war Venice.